jakob-bagterp/browserist/docs/user-guide/navigation/window-size.md

 You can get the size of the browser window vertically, horizontally or both at the same time.

 #### Size
-For example, how to get the current window size and decrease it by 10 pixels both in width and height if possible:
+For example, how to get the current window size and decrease it by 10 pixels both in width and height, if possible:

 ```python linenums="1"
 from browserist import Browser